Home Senior Products 7 Best Lightweight Vacuum Cleaners for Seniors

 • Does not have enough power for a heavy shag carpet.

 This vacuum cleaner is conveniently cordless and comes with a rechargeable battery.
-It comes with a motorized brush head, long crevice, power adapter, extra filter and hose, wall adapter, and a special brush for ceilings and curtains.
-With all that, this lightweight vacuum weighs in at 3.3 pounds.
-Can be used on hardwood floors, carpets, and upholstery.
+It comes with a motorized brush head, long crevice tool, power adapter, extra filter and hose, wall adapter, and a special brush for ceilings and curtains.
+With all that, this vacuum weighs in at 3 pounds making it one of the best lightweight options.
+It can be used on hardwood floors, carpets, and upholstery.

 Pros: